nbonamy/multi-llm-ts/README.md

 - Structured output
 - Usage reporting (tokens count)

+## 4.5 Changes

+Version 4.5 introduces `LlmModel`, a more elegant abstraction that wraps an engine and a specific model together.
+This simplifies the API by eliminating the need to pass the model parameter to every `complete()` and `generate()` call.

+Use `igniteModel()` instead of `igniteEngine()` to create an `LlmModel` instance.
+See examples below.

+The `LlmEngine` class is still available for backwards compatibility.

 ## <span style="color: red">4.0 Breaking Changes</span>

 Version 4.0 has introduced some breaking changes.
 Please check section below for details before upgrading.